renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 change or remove an existing one.

-Remember that a character’s milestones are a simplified representation of their history—of the memorable events that have made them who they are.
-If you alter those milestones, you are to some extent altering that character’s history—something their player may not much appreciate.
+Remember that a character’s milestones are a simplified representation of their history — of the memorable events that have made them who they are.
+If you alter those milestones, you are to some extent altering that character’s history — something their player may not much appreciate.
 We recommend that you *always* ask a player’s permission before upgrading, changing or removing one of their milestones.